bevy-procedural/modelling/README.md

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## How to Contribute

+We welcome contributions from the community!
+Here are some ways you can help:

+1.  **Report Bugs:**

+    -   If you find a bug, please open an issue on GitHub with detailed information on how to reproduce it.

+2.  **Suggest Features:**

+    -   Have an idea for a new feature?
+Open an issue to discuss it.
+We appreciate feedback and suggestions.

+3.  **Submit Pull Requests:**

+    -   Fork the repository and create a new branch for your feature or bug fix.
+    -   Assign an issue to yourself or open a new issue to work on.
+    -   Make your changes, ensuring that your code adheres to the project's coding standards.
+    -   Write tests for your changes, if applicable.
+    -   Submit a pull request with a clear description of your changes and the problem they solve.

+4.  **Improve Documentation:**
+    -   Help us improve our documentation by fixing typos, clarifying instructions, or adding new sections.